ngonthier/ngonthier.github.io/_publications/2023-Learnable_typewriter.md

 ![Overview of the approach](https://ngonthier.github.io/images/teaser_learnable_typewriter.jpg)

-Recommended citation: Siglidis, I. and Gonthier, N. and Gaubil, J. and Monnier, T. and Aubry, M. (2023).
-"The Learnable Typewriter: A Generative Approach to Text Line Analysis" <i>preprint</i>.
+Recommended citation: Siglidis, I. and Gonthier, N. and Gaubil, J. and Monnier, T. and Aubry, M. (2024).
+"The Learnable Typewriter: A Generative Approach to Text Line Analysis" <i>ICDAR : International Conference on Document Analysis and Recognition</i>.